zyzhou3/zyzhou3.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am a PhD student at Purdue ECE where I work with [David I. Inouye](https://www.davidinouye.com/).

+Essentially speaking, I am seeking to answer the question: **"How can we make machine learning more robust and reliable?"**

 My research keywords are as follows:

 (1) Distribution Shift